 Sydney Coastal Walk

-Start your second day in Sydney by stretching your legs on one of the city’s nearby epic coastal walks.
+Start your second day in Sydney by stretching your legs on one of the nearby epic coastal walks.
 The shore around Sydney is some of the most beautiful coastline in the world.
 Characterized by towering cliffs and deep bays, the jagged coast offers phenomenal viewpoints.
-The two most popular coastal treks – Bondi to Coogee Walk and the Manly to Spit Walk – are easily accessible via public transportation, Uber or taxi.
-Whichever walk you choose, we recommend completing the trek in reverse – Coogee to Bondi or Spit to Manly – so that you end your trek at either Bondi Beach or Manly Beach.

 Craft Beer in Sydney

-On Day 3 of your Sydney tour itinerary, take a day trip to a national park for a day of hiking, then return to the city for an evening of fun at the Darling Harbour entertainment district.
+On Day 3 of your Sydney tour itinerary, take a day trip to a national park for some hiking, then return to the city for an evening of fun at the Darling Harbour entertainment district.

 Blue Mountains: A Sydney Day Trip